Stargate SG-1: Critical reception

 Stargate SG-1, particularly during earlier seasons, did very little to attract much in the way of attention from the mainstream media.
 The show's July 1997 pilot, "Children of the Gods" received mixed responses from publications such as The New York Times and Variety.
 While there was only passing interest from mainstream publications, science fiction publications such as Starburst, Cult Times and TV Zone regularly reviewed and featured SG-1.
 Sharon Eberson of the Pittsburgh Post-Gazette, wrote that "Stargate SG-1s place in the sci-fi universe can be measured in longevity, spot-on cast chemistry, rabid fans who call themselves Gaters and the tough subjects it has tackled", going on to note that the show "had rarely been a critical darling".

 Despite the lukewarm reaction to the pilot, various critics and publications later recognized that SG-1 had surpassed the 1994 film on which it was based.
 Writing for The Guardian in 2009, Emily Wilson labeled the original film "pretty dire", believing that the series had far outshined it.
-Wilson appreciatively teased SG-1s format of visiting slightly different, English speaking alien worlds, with similar caves and studio-flat floors, writing that "what makes it good are the jokes, the actors, and the great ideas the writers keep throwing out".
+Wilson appreciatively teased SG-1's format of visiting slightly different, English speaking alien worlds, with similar caves and studio-flat floors, writing that "what makes it good are the jokes, the actors, and the great ideas the writers keep throwing out".
 What Culture believed SG-1 to be the best entry into the Stargate franchise, surpassing both the film and spinoff series, putting it #10 on their 25 Greatest Sci Fi TV Shows of All Time list.Rolling Stone called the series "one of the unlikeliest success stories in sci-fi TV history", ranking it #36 on their 50 Greatest Sci-Fi Series of All Time list.
 SyFy Wire described the show as "sci-fi comfort food in the best possible way" comparing the way the show examined morality to that of Star Trek: The Original Series, placing the show 20th on their Greatest Sci-Fi TV Series of the Past 25 Years list.
 In 2003, after spinoff series Stargate Atlantis was greenlit, SG-1 enjoyed more mainstream exposure.
 The July issue of TV Guide proclaimed on the front cover "Forget Trek!
 Stargate SG-1 is now sci-fi's biggest hit!".